 Most importantly, from the perspective of stain removal, we can clean your carpets and treat those stains NOW.
 Speed is essential with the majority of stains because some things, once they set in the carpet fibres, are really, really hard to shift.
 This is why we’ve created our “Clean Me Now” emergency stain removal services.
 If you’re anywhere in the Greater London Metropolitan Area (that’s the area inside the M25 ring), you can scream for us and we’ll send out one of our carpet gurus to get rid of the mess – and there’s no extra call-out fee involved in this; just our regular carpet cleaning prices apply.

 If your carpets aren’t exactly stained but are just a little dingy and grubby (or possibly smelly), then we can help you with that as well, as we have a full range of carpet cleaning services that we provide all through London.
 We can also help by protecting your carpets and upholstery by applying Scotchgard stain protection wherever you need it.

 - steam cleaning (also known as hot water extraction or carpet shampooing)

 - dry cleaning for carpets using the environmentally friendly HOST system

 - rug cleaning

 All of our carpet cleaners are fully trained to National Carpet Cleaners’ Association standards and we have full insurance cover on all the work we do.
 We cater to the needs of homes and businesses throughout London and we pride ourselves on our great customer service as well as our ability to clean carpets to perfection.
 We use a simple, straightforward pricing system and provide you with a quote before the work begins so there’s no nasty surprises involved.

-Contact us today to find out more about our London carpet cleaning in London.
+Contact us today to find out more about our London carpet cleaning service.
 In fact, if you’ve got a stain on your carpets, contact us RIGHT NOW!